History of Sikhism: Chhota Ghalughara (The Lesser Massacre)

-In 1746 about seven thousand Sikhs were killed and three thousand to fifteen thousand Sikhs were taken prisoners during by the order of the Mughal Empire when Zakaria Khan, The Governor of Lahore, and Lakhpat Rai, the Divan (Revenue Minister) of Zakaria Khan, sent military squads to kill the Sikhs.
+In 1746 about seven thousand Sikhs were killed and three thousand to fifteen thousand Sikhs were taken prisoner by order of the Mughal Empire when Zakaria Khan, The Governor of Lahore, and Lakhpat Rai, the Divan (Revenue Minister) of Zakaria Khan, sent military squads to kill the Sikhs.

 Jaspat Rai, a jagirdar (landlord) of the Eminabad area and also the brother of Lakhpat Rai, faced the Sikhs in a battle one of the Sikhs held the tail of his elephant and got on his back from behind and with a quick move, he chopped off his head.
 Seeing their master killed, the troops fled.
 Lakhpat Rai, after this incident, committed himself to destroying the Sikhs.

 Through March–May 1746, a new wave of violence was started against the Sikhs with all of the resources available to the Mughal government, village officials were ordered to co-operate in the expedition.
 Zakaria Khan issued the order that no one was to give any help or shelter to Sikhs and warned that severe consequences would be taken against anyone disobeying these orders.
 Local people were forcibly employed to search for the Sikhs to be killed by the army.
 Lakhpat Rai ordered Sikh places of worship to be destroyed and their holy books burnt.
 Information about including Jassa Singh Ahluwalia and a large body of Sikhs were camping in riverbeds in the Gurdaspur district (Kahnuwan tract).
 Zakaria Khan managed to have 3,000 Sikhs of these Sikhs captured and later got them beheaded in batches at Nakhas (site of the horse market outside the Delhi gate).
 Sikhs raised a memorial shrine known as the Shahidganj (the treasure house of martyrs) at that place latter.

 In 1747, Shah Nawaz took over as Governor of Lahore.
 To please the Sikhs, Lakhpat Rai was put in prison by the new Governor.
 Lakhpat Rai received severe punishment and was eventually killed by the Sikhs.